GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/1_Welcome_to_our_Workshop.md

 ```
 ln -s /2/scratch/yuying/B4* .
 ```
-These are not the full fastq files as that will take SPAdes too long to run (velvet is faster).
+These are not the full fastq files as that will take SPAdes a long to run (velvet is faster).
 We will only be using a random subset of 100,000 forward and reverse reads.

-The full fastq files can be found in: ```/2/scratch/manyou/workshop/```
+However, if you are interested, the full fastq files can be found in: ```/2/scratch/manyou/workshop/```

 ### Creating some directories
-While we are in our ```first_student_workshop``` directory, lets make 2 additional directories for our output files from both assemblers, as well as a directory for our QUAST analysis.
+While we are in our ```first_student_workshop``` directory, lets make 2 additional directories for our output files from both assemblers (SPAdes & Velvet), as well as a third directory for our QUAST results.
 ```
 mkdir quast
 ```